Kim Kardashian did not damage Marilyn’s dress, according to the firm that lent it to her

 And their verdict was that the piece had “permanent” damage.

-“Kim Kardashian’s walk down the steps of the Metropolitan Museum at this year’s Met Gala caused quite a stir, but one thing ‘Ripley’s believe it or not!’ can say with confidence is that it did no harm to Marilyn Monroe’s famous “Happy Birthday” dress from 1962,” the firm that owns the outfit has now specified.
+“Kim Kardashian’s walk down the steps of the Metropolitan Museum at this year’s Met Gala caused quite a stir, but one thing ‘Ripley’s believe it or not!’ can say with confidence is that it did no harm to Marilyn Monroe’s famous 1962 “Happy Birthday” dress,” the firm that owns the outfit has now specified.

 This firm says that it was not the first owner of this dress and that it was purchased at a Julien’s Auctions event in 2016 for $4.8 million.

 Since then, “As a private company, Ripley’s has displayed the historic dress at various of its attractions around the world.
-The company understands the risks associated with this,” it added.
+The company understands the risks associated with this,” he added.

-“From the bottom of the steps at the Met (Metropolitan Museum), where Kim put on the dress, to the top where it was returned, the outfit was in the same condition it started in,” said the vice president of publication and Ripley`s licenses, Amanda Joiner, who guarded the dress the day of the Gala and during the transport from Orlando to New York.
+“From the bottom of the steps of the Met (Metropolitan Museum), where Kim put the dress on, to the top where it was returned, the outfit was in the same condition it started in,” said the vice president of publication and Ripley`s licenses, Amanda Joiner, who guarded the dress the day of the Gala and during the transport from Orlando to New York.